10 Best Costa Rican Foods to Try

 The rain-forested canopies and the remarkable volcanic terrain of Costa Rica are amazing to behold, but these regions offer more than just paradisiacal tourist spots.
 From the cloud forest highlands down to the coastal towns, guests can revel in the country’s delicious cuisine that proudly displays its Caribbean and Latino roots.
-To satisfy your sense of taste, we bring you the best Costa Rican food you absolutely must try while in the country.
+To satisfy your sense of taste, we bring you the best Costa Rican food you absolutely must try while on a trip to Costa Rica.

 - Instead of meat, you can try this dish with fish, such as locally farmed tilapia